Algorithmic Randomness and Probabilistic Laws: Introduction

-If $L^{\star}$ is true, then \emph{any} physically possible world fully determines $L^{\star}$.
-Further, no special probabilistic background assumptions or priors regarding what world one inhabits are required for successful inquiry.\footnote{Both the Principle Principle and Cournot's Principle are sometimes used for this purpose.
+\x{If $L^{\star}$ is true, then no special probabilistic background assumptions or priors regarding what world one inhabits are required for successful inquiry.\footnote{Both the Principal Principle and Cournot's Principle are sometimes used for this purpose.
 See Diaconis and Skyrms (2018, 66--7) for a brief discussion of the latter.
-We return to this point in \S5.} A non-dogmatic inquirer in any physically possible world might determine the truth of $L^{\star}$ by simply conditioning on the results of coin tosses.
-Indeed, $L^{\star}$ is empirically coherent in the strong sense that, with complete evidence, one will surely learn it up to an equivalence class of computationally indistinguishable laws, something we will discuss later.
-A probabilistic law like $L^\star$ is much like a deterministic law in that the law is fully determined by the evidence.
+We return to this point in \S5.} An inquirer in any physically possible world might determine the truth of $L^{\star}$ in the limit of inquiry by considering the results of coin tosses.
+Indeed, the $\star$-laws we consider here are empirically discoverable in the strong sense that, with complete evidence, a good Bayesian inquirer who takes the law seriously to begin may gain evidence in favor of the law in the short to medium run and will surely learn it in the limit of inquiry up to an equivalence class of computationally indistinguishable laws, an epistemic degree of freedom we will discuss later.\footnote{\x{To learn $L^*_{ML}$, for example, the inquirer might update her credence that each initial segment is $c$-incompressible on a prefix-free Turing machine.
+Depending on the inquirer's priors, the inquirer might take herself to have evidence in favor of the law if initial sequences are $c$-incompressible for a given $c$ for a long time.
+Further, two computationally limited Bayesian agents with different priors that agree on which data streams are algorithmically random will agree asymptotically in their posteriors, displaying a robust merging of opinion in the Bayesian sense (Zaffora Blando, 2022).}} In this, a probabilistic law like $L^\star$ is much like a deterministic law.}

-In the present paper, we consider how one might understand a $\star$-law like $L^{\star}$ as a \emph{generative $\mbox{chance}^\star$ law} or as a \emph{$\mbox{probabilistic}^\star$ constraining law}.
-We will then discuss the costs and benefits of such an approach.
-While the two notions are closely related, we will argue that thinking of $L^{\star}$ as a $\mbox{probabilistic}^\star$ constraining law that governs the full sequence of coin-tosses has a number of salient virtues.
-They are relevant to discussions about the metaphysics of laws.
-As we explain in \S4, the notion of a $\mbox{probabilistic}^\star$ constraining law removes a major obstacle for developing a unified non-Humean account of governing laws, according to which laws govern by constraining physical possibilities.
-Such a notion also provides independently motivated solutions to the issues of the Big Bad Bug and the definition of \emph{fit} in the Humean best-system account of laws.
+In the present paper, we consider how one might understand a law like $L^{\star}$ as a \emph{generative $\mbox{chance}^\star$ law} or as a \emph{$\mbox{probabilistic}^\star$ constraining law}.
+While the two notions are closely related, we favor thinking of a law like $L^{\star}$ as a $\mbox{probabilistic}^\star$ constraining law that governs the full sequence of coin-tosses.
+That said, both notions are relevant to discussions regarding the metaphysics of laws generally.